Skip to Main Content

 When it comes to gender identity and related concerns, our first step is to listen.
 Some youth are exploring their identity.
 Others know that how they feel inside does not match up with the gender they were assigned at birth.
 We help sort through these questions.

-After an initial consultation, we offer a thorough biopsychosocial readiness assessment, which includes obtaining information from patients and their families.
-This comprehensive assessment takes six to eight hours to complete and can be done in one day or divided over several sessions.
+We start with an initial consultation which includes obtaining information from patients and their families.
+This assessment takes six to eight hours to complete and can be done in one day or divided over several sessions.
 If we determine that any mental health or other support is needed, we can connect patients with resources at Yale or in the community.

 If you are in crisis, call the confidential toll-free National Suicide Hotline at 1-800-273-TALK (8255), 24 hours a day, seven days a week.
 If texting is easier, you can also text the National Crisis Text Line by texting HOME to 741741.